brylevkirill/notes/interesting recent papers.md

 >	- return-equivalent transformation of immediate reward MDP into delayed reward MDP which can be used to train LSTM which only sees reward at episode's end
 >	- return-equivalent transformation of delayed reward MDP into MDP with much reduced delay of reward using reward redistribution and return decomposition
 >	"
->	"Reinforcement learning is about credit assignment.
-Sepp Hochreiter thought about propagating reward backwards 20 years ago, but it was only with sensitivity analysis (derivatives and gradients) which did not work.
-What made it work is contribution analysis (Layer-Wise Relevance Propagation or Integrated Gradients)."
   - `video` <https://youtube.com/playlist?list=PLDfrC-Vpg-CzVTqSjxVeLQZy3f7iv9vyY> (demo)
   - `video` <https://youtu.be/NZEAqdepq0w?t=56m34s> (Hochreiter)
   - `post` <https://widmi.github.io>